rjshvjy/puvi/.dev-index/code_usage_report.md

   - update_sku in puvi-backend/puvi-backend-main/modules/sku_management.py
   - ... and 3 more

+### rate
+- Used by modules: masters_crud
+- Files: 1
+- Functions using this table:
+  - bulk_update_cost_elements in puvi-backend/puvi-backend-main/modules/masters_crud.py

 ### rates
-- Used by modules: batch_production, system_config
+- Used by modules: system_config, masters_crud, batch_production
-- Files: 2
+- Files: 3
+- Functions using this table:
+  - bulk_update_cost_elements in puvi-backend/puvi-backend-main/modules/masters_crud.py

 ### readonly_fields
 - Used by modules: masters_common
 - Files: 1

 ### reasons
-- Used by modules: material_writeoff, system_config
+- Used by modules: system_config, material_writeoff
 - Files: 2

 ### recent_writeoffs
-- Used by modules: material_writeoff, writeoff_analytics
+- Used by modules: writeoff_analytics, material_writeoff
 - Files: 2

 ### recipes